Do you look at Google Analytics data? Ever measure which posts drive the most traffic or do you keep blindly adding new content ?

 For example, in the last 3 months, average time per session on the site may have dropped.
 This information tells you… very little.

 It may mean a drop in engagement due to poor content or design.
-Alternatively, it could mean an increase in engagement through:
+Alternatively, it could mean an increase in engagement!
+For example:

-So, baring in mind how hard it is to the right conclusions, the more accurate data you analyse, the more incisive and useful that knowledge is.
+Baring in mind how complex it is to draw the right conclusions, the more accurate the data you analyse, the more incisive and useful that knowledge is.